Thearkhamknight/Object-detection/README.md

     name: 'parrot'
 }
 The commands are configured for the Ubuntu/Debian OS so change them as you see fit.
-Finally run this notebook until cell 19.
+Run this notebook until cell 19.
 Cell 19 is where the pipeline.config file is displayed.

 Finally open the pipeline.config file.
 In my workspace the configuration file is under Object-detection/driving-object-detection/models/tf2/my_centernet_resnet50_v1_fpn.
 The folder after tf2 will depend on what model you choose to train on.
 This is what my pipeline.config file is, I will specify what changes to make inside the configuration file.
+After making these changes, make sure to save the pipeline.config file.
 # CenterNet meta-architecture from the "Objects as Points" [1] paper
 # with the ResNet-v2-101 backbone.
 The ResNet backbone has a few differences
 # as compared to the one mentioned in the paper, hence the performance is